salesforcecli/plugin-deploy-retrieve/messages/delete.source.md

 - RunAllTestsInOrg — All tests in your org are run, including tests of managed packages.

+- RunRelevantTests — Runs only tests that are relevant to the files being deployed.
+Salesforce automatically identifies the relevant tests based on an analysis of the deployment payload and the payload dependencies.
+For fine-grained control, you can also annotate test classes so that they always run in certain conditions.
+See "@IsTest Annotation" in the "Apex Developer Guide" (https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_isTest.htm).

 If you don’t specify a test level, the default behavior depends on the contents of your deployment package and target org.
-For more information, see “Running Tests in a Deployment” in the Metadata API Developer Guide.
+For more information, see "Running Tests in a Deployment" (https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy_running_tests.htm) in the "Metadata API Developer Guide".

 # localPrompt